Complementary Liberal Arts in H&S - A Focused Academic Exploration

 All courses taken to fulfill the CLA must be taken at Ithaca College for a letter grade.
 Courses taken in an affiliated study abroad program or Cornell University may be applied to the H&S CLA through the normal petition and transfer credit process.

-For more details about the CLA, consult the H&S section of the 2013-14 Undergraduate Catalog (expected publication date: June 2013).
+For more details about the CLA, consult the H&S section of the Undergraduate Catalog.